 The maximum period of tenure of a scholarship shall be the minimum number of years required to enable the holder to complete the degree or diploma for which he or she is enrolled.

-The Hugh Alexander Grierson Trust Bursary shall be open to competition among candidates who:
+The Hugh Alexander Grierson Trust Scholarship shall be open to competition among candidates who:

 The Selection Committee shall, in the exercise of its absolute discretion, afford consideration to the following criteria: